-- Complete a minimum of 50 semester hours of coursework beyond the MA in Education (600-level or above) with a minimum GPA of 3.50. - Successfully complete a minimum of 2 semester hours of fieldwork. - 3.
+- Complete a minimum of 51 semester hours of coursework beyond the MA in Education (600-level or above) with a minimum GPA of 3.50. - 2.
+Complete a minimum of 2 semester hours of fieldwork. - 3.
 Pass the written comprehensive examination. - 4.
 Complete a minimum of 15 semester hours of dissertation credit. - 5.
 Pass an oral defense of the candidate's dissertation before the Dissertation Defense Committee. - 6.
-Service learning (see p.
-60 for details)
+Complete Service Learning requirement (see p.
+61). - Develop an e-portfolio to showcase his/her work in meeting the professional competencies.

-A total of 67 semester hours is required for the PhD degree, distributed in the following manner:
+A total of 68 semester hours is required for the PhD degree, distributed in the following manner: